haoz33/learn_haskell/01_print_hello_world_n_times.md

         hello_worlds (n - 1)
 ```

-From the above code, we can see that pattern matching is done with specific the function name following by the parameter and body, the specified pararmeter is passed the body will executed instead of the original function body.
+From the above code, we can see that pattern matching is done with specific the function name following by the parameter and body, the specified parameter is passed the body will executed instead of the original function body.